 With their workforce dwindling, hospitals have turned to increasing patient-to-nurse ratios, which has been linked to burnout, turnover, and—alarmingly—patient death.
 Nurses who care for too many patients at once are more likely to commit errors and less likely to provide high-quality care.
 It’s a frustrating situation but one that gives nurses the leverage they need to advocate for change.

 Speaking on the importance of setting boundaries, nurse manager Avery Taylor said, “You can’t pour from an empty cup, right?
 I am still incredibly proud to be a nurse, but I don’t feel like I have to be a nurse at the sacrifice of myself.
 I still need to take care of myself.”
-Finding a balance may seem impossible during a nursing shortage, but for the nurses who continue to care—care for their careers, patients, and fellow nurses—there are few other options.

-Within our online program, courses such as Strategy and Analysis of Organizational Process explore conflict resolution, negotiation skills, operations management and strategic planning—all areas essential for overcoming challenges created and worsened by the nursing shortage.
 Throughout this course, students learn how to improve population health outcomes by creating change in their units.
-This course, along with the rest of our online RN to BSN program, provides aspiring nursing leaders with the means to overcome staffing challenges and improve the quality of healthcare, which must be safeguarded during these difficult times.
+This course, along with the rest of our online RN to BS in Nursing program, provides aspiring nursing leaders with the means to overcome staffing challenges and improve the quality of healthcare, which must be safeguarded during these difficult times.

 Ready to become a leader in nursing?
-Apply to our CCNE-accredited online RN to BSN program, and in as little as one year, you can graduate with a BSN from UT Permian Basin’s School of Nursing.
+Apply to our CCNE-accredited online RN to BS in Nursing program, and in as little as one year, you can graduate with a BSN from UT Permian Basin’s School of Nursing.
 Along with this prestigious credential, the knowledge and skills you’ll gain in our program will help you control the trajectory of your career, better provide for patient needs, and lead with confidence in your current or future nursing role.

 Sources: